 If you’ve got enough of a financial foundation where you have a retirement account or do some stock market investing, then you can look at putting some of your eggs in the crypto basket.

-We recommend people put up to 3-5% of their liquid net worth into a diversified mix of cryptocurrencies, namely ether and bitcoin, which are by far the two largest.
+We recommend people put up to 3-5% of their liquid net worth into a diversified mix of cryptocurrencies, namely Ethereum and Bitcoin, which are by far the two largest.

 So instead of having all of your $100,000 in retirement/savings in the stock market, diversify $5,000 of that into a mix of cryptocurrencies.